TRAVEL TIP: English food

 Vegetarian:

-And there is always at least one vegetarian dish on the menu, often several:
+There is always at least one vegetarian dish on the menu, often several:

 • Vegetable Lasagne served with Garlic Bread & Crunchy Salad